Lutando/docs-oxd/sources/oxdserver/index.md

 ## UMA Client API's

-If your appliation is calling UMA protected resources, use these API's to obtain an RPT token.
+If your application is calling UMA protected resources, use these API's to obtain an RPT token.
+Client must have 'uma_authorization' scope (it must be provided during register_site command or otherwise granted via GUI)

 ### UMA RP - Get RPT